So, this is my 162nd post.

 I even read one of my own posts the other day when I felt down and took comfort!

-The trouble is (I think) I come across way too serious, hence boring!
+The trouble is, I think, I come across as way too serious, hence boring!

-I know in my heart my intentions are good, but I’m struggling with how to deliver my messages in a way many readers find relatable or worthwhile to share with others.
+I know in my heart that my intentions are good, but I’m struggling with how to deliver my messages in a way many readers will find relatable or worthwhile to share with others.

 More reason to appreciate those who do share my blog (thank you!).

-I don’t try to sound more than I know.
-But I do worry I might sound stupid.
+I don’t try to sound smarter than I am.
+But I do worry that I might sound stupid.
 Ha.